How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 OK, so, why do I like this?
 Who is it for?
 A number of reasons in no particular order:

 - VPW is logical, intuitive and simple.
 Suggested withdrawals from assets will adjust annually based on market returns.
 An alternative method like the Safe Withdrawal Rate (SWR) isn’t safe nor logical nor intuitive.
 With SWR your spending is based on a set percentage (e.g., 4% rule) based on initial balance and adjusts only for inflation.
-You’ll likely either run out of money or have a huge amount unspent when you die.
+With the 4% rule you’ll likely either run out of money or have a huge amount unspent when you die.
 Neither of those outcomes work for us and with VPW we can avoid it from happening!

 - We’re planning to utilize a significant portion of our assets for retirement and desire a method to safely accomplish and monitor this to upgrade lifestyle.